12 Ways to Help a Teen Handle the Emotional Challenges of Moving

 3. Get Them Involved in Househunting

 Get your teen involved in the moving process as much as possible.
 Let him or her help you house hunt and check out potential neighborhoods.
 If you’re moving cross-country, have him or her help you look at homes for sale online and ask for feedback.
 Scope out neighborhoods via satellite cams; see what it would be like to make the walk from your new house to school!
-You may even consider asking your real estate agent to take and send some recent photos of local schools, malls, skate parks, and movie theaters to share with your teen: sometimes, it really helps to create a familiarity.
+You may even consider asking your real estate agent to take and send some recent photos of local schools, malls, skate parks, and movie theaters to share with your teen.
+Sometimes, it really helps to create familiarity.
+Above all, the real estate agent that you choose can actually have a profound influence on the househunting process.
+Consequently, you should do plenty of research on real estate websites like Reali to find an experienced real estate agent in your area who understands your needs, as well as the local amenities, and can help your family to find the property of your dreams.

 4. Keep the Mood Light